axibase/atsd/rule-engine/variables.md

 ## Execution

-Depending on the sequence of boolean checks in the condition which refers to a variable, such variable may be evaluated for **each** incoming or existing command regardless of the window status.
+Depending on the sequence of boolean checks in the condition which refers to a variable, such variable can be evaluated for **each** command.

 If such variable invokes an external function such as [`scriptOut`](functions-script.md), such function must execute quickly, within a few seconds.
 Avoid calling long-running functions in variables.